yesnomaybeyes/tdesktop/README.md

 * Show only red favicons and do not show grey favicons.
 * Move typed text from text field of message to image caption.
 * Maybe auto updates from github. (?)
+* Ability to expand full message from notification.
+* Autosend text from field after click on sticker.